Charlesetc/arctic/design/brie.md

 *Structural types* - "If it looks like a duck and it quacks like a duck, then it is a duck."
 Functions only care if their arguments have the right properties, not what they are.

 *Macros* - Brie's syntax is not lisp - but it is simple.
-Since the compiler is written in Brie, Brie code can manipulate its own syntax tree at compile-time.
+Since the compiler is written in Brie, Brie code can easily manipulate its own syntax tree at compile-time.

 *Brie bridges the gap between static and dynamic languages, with minimal, generic, and safe code.*